Clarice Lispector: Europe and the United States

-Final years
+Later years

 Family Ties

-In Brazil, Lispector struggled financially and tried to find a publisher for the novel she had completed in Washington several years before, as well as for her book of stories, Laços de família (Family Ties) This book incorporated the six stories of Some Stories along with seven new stories, some of which had been published in Senhor.
+In Brazil, Lispector struggled financially and tried to find a publisher for the novel she had completed in Washington several years before, as well as for her book of stories, Laços de família (Family Ties).
+This book included the six stories of Some Stories along with seven new stories, some of which had been published in Senhor.
 It was published in 1960.
 The book, her friend Fernando Sabino wrote her, was "exactly, sincerely, indisputably, and even humbly, the best book of stories ever published in Brazil."
 And Érico Veríssimo said: "I haven't written about your book of stories out of sheer embarrassment to tell you what I think of it.
 Here goes: the most important story collection published in this country since Machado de Assis", Brazil's classic novelist.

 The Apple in the Dark

-A Maçã no escuro (The Apple in the Dark), which she had begun in Torquay, had been ready since 1956 but was repeatedly rejected by publishers, to Lispector's despair.
+A Maçã no escuro (The Apple in the Dark), which Lispector had begun in Torquay, had been completed in 1956 but was repeatedly rejected by publishers, to Lispector's despair.
 Her longest novel and perhaps her most complex, it was finally published in 1961 by the same house that had published Family Ties, the Livraria Francisco Alves in São Paulo.
 Driven by interior dialogue rather than by plot, its purported subject is a man called Martim, who believes he has killed his wife and flees deep into the Brazilian interior, where he finds work as a farm laborer.
 The real concerns of the highly allegorical novel are language and creation.
 In 1962, the work was awarded the Carmen Dolores Barbosa Prize for the best novel of the previous year.
 Around this time she began a relationship with the poet Paulo Mendes Campos, an old friend.
 Mendes Campos was married and the relationship did not endure.

 The Passion According to G.H. and The Foreign Legion

-In 1964, she published one of her most shocking and famous books, A paixão segundo G.H., about a woman who, in the maid's room of her comfortable Rio penthouse, endures a mystical experience that leads to her eating part of a cockroach.
+In 1964, Lispector published one of her most shocking and famous books, A paixão segundo G.H., about a woman who, in the maid's room of her comfortable Rio penthouse, endures a mystical experience that leads to her eating part of a cockroach.
 In the same year, she published another book of stories and miscellany, The Foreign Legion.

 The American translator Gregory Rabassa, who first encountered Lispector in the mid-1960s, at a conference on Brazilian literature, in Texas, recalled being "flabbergasted to meet that rare person [Lispector] who looked like Marlene Dietrich and wrote like Virginia Woolf".